miller79/spring-boot-benchmark/README.md

 This application takes the spring-boot-benchmark-original and adds `camel-activemq-starter`.

+### spring-boot-benchmark-keycloak

+This application takes the spring-boot-benchmark-original and adds `keycloak-spring-boot-starter`.

+### spring-boot-benchmark-micronaut

+This application wraps the spring-boot-benchmark-original with the Micronaut framework.

 ### spring-boot-benchmark-all

 This application reflects the minimal application with all dependencies added.